What are the pros and cons of joining one of the bitcoin mining pools? Keep reading if you are unsure of what this means but are interested in mining.

-In stark contrast to the other payment systems, the PPLNS will not reward shares that have been received outside of that predefined window period.
-This window period can be defined either by a time frame or a specific number (N) that is representative of the last shares received up to the solving of the block.
+In stark contrast to the other payment systems, the PPLNS will not reward shares received outside that predefined window period.
+This window period can be defined either by a time frame or a specific number (N) representing the last shares received up to the solving of the block.

 Best Bitcoin Mining Pools